You can find important information for projects and organisations that entered the 2024 Accolades here

 - The judges will only look at the information in the entry form and won’t look at extra material, such as photos or videos

 - You must give us contact details for someone in your team, project or organisation so we can get in touch with you

-- You must make sure you’re eligible to send us the entry on behalf of your team, group or organisation
+- You must make sure you’re eligible to send us the entry on behalf of your team, project or organisation

 - You should refer to the standards of behaviour and practice expected of workers in the social care and childcare, play and early years sectors in your entry

 - Make sure you tell us how some or all the work you refer to in your application is new and makes a positive difference to the lives of the people you support

 - We may use the information in your entry form to promote the Accolades

 - We’ll let you know the outcome of your entry by 12 January 2024

 - We can’t return your entry from.